-Story time.
-At a previous employer I had a boss who I thought was pretty tough.
-Not to me, but our users.
-No matter the request his response was always the same, "No." Eventually, we implemented around 40% of the requests, but the constant rejection of these requests stuck with me.
-Now that I lead a team I notice myself using the same mindset.
-"No" isn't negative, and it's not dismissive.
-"No" is a way of protecting the team, the project, and the users.
+Here’s a story: At a previous employer, I had a boss who I thought was pretty tough.
+Not to me, but to our users.
+No matter the request, his response was always the same: “No.” Eventually, we implemented around 40% of the requests, but the constant rejection of these requests stuck with me.
+Now that I lead a team, I notice myself using the same mindset.
+“No” isn’t negative, and it’s not dismissive.
+“No” is a way of protecting the team, the project, and the users.

-Be mindful of how features interacts within your application.
-Nothing comes without a cost--especially in software development.
+Be mindful of how features interact within your application.
+Nothing comes without a cost—especially in software development.

-"No" is a way of protecting people--the users and the development team.
+“No” is a way of protecting people—the users and the development team.
 There is a gradient of experience when it comes to using your application.
 Users will be complete beginners, and others will be power users.
-As a product owner we need to balance these two extremes.
-If the application is too power-user-centric, then it's harder for new users to grok.
+As a product owner, we need to balance these two extremes.
+If the application is too power-user-centric, then it’s harder for new users to grasp.
 When the application is too hand-holding, power users become frustrated.
-Saying "no" to one extreme is a way of keeping the scales balanced.
-But, be mindful of what you say "no" to.
-Some features may be vital to the application's success.
+Saying “no” to one extreme is a way of keeping the scales balanced.
+But be mindful of what you say “no” to.
+Some features may be vital to the application’s success.
 This is part of the art.

-"No" gives time to find the optimal solution to a problem.
+“No” gives time to find the optimal solution to a problem.
 Users ask for a solution to X and suggest implementing Y, but what they really need is K. Feature requests give us an opportunity to improve processes and workflows.
-Our user's are domain experts, but are prone to do things they way they've "always done them".
+Our users are domain experts but are prone to doing things the way they’ve “always done them.”
 We can come in and find ways to simplify.
-Ask the user, "do we really need this step?" or "Could the system handle that instead of a person?"
-Once code is written and users get accustomed to the feature, it's really hard to change.
+Ask the user, “do we really need this step?” or “Could the system handle that instead of a person?”
+Once code is written and users get accustomed to the feature, it’s really hard to change.
 Do this step upfront.

 “No” keeps the development team doing meaningful work.
 Spending a sprint or two implementing a feature nobody uses or finds frustrating is demoralizing.
 Think about the workflow before writing any code.
 Question the feature and the users.
 Does the application need this?
 Could we implement it in a simple way?
 Reduce code churn; reduce developer churn.

 Work needs to get done.
-At some point you need to say "yes", but instead of taking on every task, you get to be mindful on what to prioritize.
+At some point, you need to say “yes,” but instead of taking on every task, you get to be mindful of what to prioritize.
 You get to take on the tasks that add the most business value and delight users.
-Use "no" as a tool.
+Use “no” as a tool.